 How to Download Wallpapers and Change Windows 7 Backgrounds Automatically?

 We searched for “wallpapers“, on the NASA website and as soon as we saved the settings, desktop background changed.
-You can set the time according to which the background is gonna be changed automatically, and if you do not like the image or would like to change it, right-click on the tray icon and select Next Picture or Ban Image if you don’t want to see it anymore.
+You can set the time according to which the background is going to be changed automatically, and if you do not like the image or would like to change it, right-click on the tray icon and select Next Picture or Ban Image if you don’t want to see it anymore.

 This would be the settings window for Wallbase, where as you can see there’s also an option for logging in, or selecting the website area from where you’d like to fetch images.
-Save all the settings and leave Pulse running in the system tray, from where it’s gonna download wallpapers and change the background automatically.
+Save all the settings and leave Pulse running in the system tray, from where it’s going to download wallpapers and change the background automatically.

 Pulse comes with several user-friendly options, there are so many options that we haven’t covered in this post.
 So if you are interested in downloading and changing desktop wallpapers automatically, Pulse is the thing for you.
 Try Pulse for free.